QuiteLiterallyAnything/QLA_Fulpstation_Fork/fulp_modules/readme.md

 # Workflows

-Due to Fulpstation handling workflows themselves, and due to TG handing us their workflows, to not get flooded with emails, you should disable your Fork's workflows (except Cl Suite and Generate Documentation).
-To do this, go onto your fork of the Repository, go to the Actions tab, then go to each workflow and click the ... at the right, then manually disable them.
-It should end up looking like this.
+Since we handle workflows ourselves and TG hands us their workflows, you should disable your fork's workflows (**except CI Suite and Generate Documentation**) to not get flooded with emails.
+To do this, go onto your fork of the repository, go to the Actions tab, and for each workflow:

+1) Click the ... (ellipses) at the top right.
+2) Press "disable workflow".

+It should end up looking like this:

 ![image](https://i.imgur.com/J8BaqtN.png)

-While this isn't required, Fulpstation and your own fork has different workflows, so yours won't affect ours, it will prevent you from getting flooded with emails telling you they've failed.
+Our repo and your fork have different workflows: yours won't affect ours.
+This will, however, prevent you from getting flooded with failed workflow notifiction emails.
+While all of this isn't required, it is recommended.

 ## Outside of Fulp modules

 ### Defines

 Defines need to be ticked (i.e. listed in the .dme) before the files where they're used.
 This includes helpers, symbolic constants, etc. If we were to keep our defines inside of the `fulp_modules` folder, they would be ticked before *our* files, but *after* TG's files.
-This is a problem if we ever want to make use of them in a TG-Edit, or in other files that must be placed outside of `fulp_modules`.
+This is a problem if we ever want to make use of them in a TG edit or files placed (by necessity) outside of `fulp_modules`.

-For this reason, all our defines are placed in a subfolder called `fulp_defines`, inside of TG's `code/__DEFINES` folder.
+For this reason, all our defines are placed in a subfolder called `fulp_defines` inside of TG's `code/__DEFINES` folder.
 This way, they are ticked immediately after TG's defines.

 ### Maps